VitalVoices helps students be better listeners

 Students learn to facilitate aspects of the curriculum, making it an empowering and safe place to exercise their voice.
 Every lesson includes options for diversifying content so all learners can engage and benefit.

 Teachers have autonomy with VitalVoices.
-Following a 16-lesson introductory unit, teachers can use lessons in any order they choose.
+Following an 18-lesson introductory unit, teachers can use lessons in any order they choose.

 -